I suggest you don’t pay that retail price.

 Alfredo is never a dish best served unless you want diabetes and heart medicine or if you’re a runner of triathlons, but a cook who eats rebellious fettuccine every day should seriously consider his diet of evil pasta, and smashing his turquoise kitchen to cure himself of his pasta addiction is about as nutty as pine nuts on a Chicken Alfredo pizza.

 We can save the moon (see Critical Bypass) and we can protect the earth from moon craters (see Jupiter Scope), but can we full the moon in all its largeness or is this operation destined to critically bypass into the good green night?
 I’ve never been one for moon buggies when the moon freeway is so wide and spacious and convenient and until this sentence, I’d argue that this game didn’t want to be reviewed in a stream-of-consciousness fashion, which incidentally, consists of bowl hats, canes, and short skirts.

 I don’t want to grow up, I just want to bust dams is how this cat likes to get his rocks off, eschewing any sort of logical thinking from his cat ancestors and shooting hairballs at the animal community, who hate him for his dam-busting abilities, but wait, where’s the dams that need busting?
 All I see are grumpy complaining animals and one workaholic cat.

-After refueling at the convenient Mighty Moon gas stop and never looking back, not even for snacks, Big John’s Pizza delivery thrusts forward into the eerie blue, never once questioning why so many wayward ships desire to cease delivery of cheesy, greasy galaxy pies If only they understood that pepperoni wasn’t just for the bourgeois, but also the proletariat!
+After refueling at the convenient Mighty Moon gas stop and never looking back, not even for snacks, Big John’s Pizza delivery thrusts forward into the eerie blue, never once questioning why so many wayward ships desire to cease delivery of cheesy, greasy galaxy pies.
+If only they understood that pepperoni wasn’t just for the bourgeoisie, but also the proletariat!